lxgr-linux/buildaur/README.md

   It also contains an if-function wich contains the modifications for the PKGBUILD and so on See /etc/buildaur/prehooks/1-arm-archfix as an example.

-  Hookoptions:
+  Hookoptions:<br>
-     --listhooks       : Lists all available and installed hooks --hook-activate   : Activates a hook
+     --listhooks       : Lists all available and installed hooks<br>
+     --hook-activate   : Activates a hook<br>
-     --hook-deactivate : Deactivates a hook
+     --hook-deactivate : Deactivates a hook<br>